• Skip to primary navigation

 • Prepare 24 squares (4 x 4 inches) of wax or parchment paper.
 You can also use cling wrap.

-• Mince the garlic and place them in a resealable bag or in between sheets of parchment paper.
-Add a pinch of coarse salt (to use as an abrasive) and mash them into a paste using a hard object.
+• Mince the garlic cloves and place them in a resealable bag or in between sheets of parchment paper.
+Add a pinch of coarse salt (to use as an abrasive) and mash them using a hard object to make garlic paste.

 • Press the sides with the back of a spoon or twist the ends if you're using cling wrap.
 Roll it tightly.

 • Form the rest of the mixture into equal-sized logs.
-Refrigerate them for at least a few hours to slightly firm up.
+Keep them in the fridge for at least a few hours to slightly firm up.

 Nutrition